 Atlanta Premises Liability Lawyer

 Each year, thousands of people suffer serious injuries and even death from unsafe conditions that were unknown to them.
-Companies must take steps to ensure that their customers are safe when visiting business locations.
+Companies have a legal obligation to ensure that their customers are safe when visiting business locations.

 What is Premises Liability?

 Premises liability is a legal doctrine that requires businesses, landowners, and operators to protect guests from known risks.
 Businesses must take steps to inspect their property and to eliminate or mitigate any risks that might exist.
 For example, a grocery store must take steps to ensure that aisles are kept clear of spilled liquids or other debris.
 This could mean routinely inspecting aisles, preventing customer access to areas where a spill has occurred and cleaning the spill as quickly and safely as possible.